 - Critical Reasoning - , i.e. testing the student's ability to reason and evaluate arguments

-The entire GMAT Verbal section comprises of 41 multiple choice questions that needs to be answered with in the time limit of 75 minutes.
-The questions from all three categories is presented in a mixed format in GMAT Verbal section.
+The entire Verbal section comprises of 41 multiple choice questions that needs to be answered with in the time limit of 75 minutes.
+The questions from all three categories are presented in a mixed format in this section.
 There is no fixed arrangement of questions from each category.

 The student is presented with a passage of about 350 word followed by about three questions in the least.
 This section could have about four different passages with their respective number of questions.
 The passages with their set of questions are based on an assortment topics that deal from